bentoml/BentoML/docs/source/frameworks/fastai.rst

 Preface
 -------

-In this tutorial, we will show how to train a model for sentiment analysis using with **fastai**, then we will use BentoML to save and create a prediction service.
+In this tutorial, we will show how to train a model for sentiment analysis with **fastai**, then we will use BentoML to save and create a prediction service.

 We will use the IMDb dataset from the paper Learning Word Vectors for Sentiment Analysis, containing a few thousand movie reviews as our dataset for this tutorial.